yorgokennos/C/README.md

 # C
-A collection of personal projects in ANSI C
+A list of personal projects that are done outside of class / school.
+I am unable to submit school projects onto Github due to Plagiarism aggreements.